Lucyjpjones/lj-fscr/testing.md

 - [x] I can remove the item from the bag by clicking 'Remove'
 - [x] I can remove the item from the bag by entering 0 into the quantity field and clicking 'Update'
 - [x] If amendments are made in the bag subtotal is updated accordingly
+- [x] Toast success message is present when item is adjusted
+- [x] Toast success message is present when item is removed
+- [x] Clicking arrow at bottom of bag navigates user to top of page

 #### Checkout